-Compression is one of the most essential tools in mixing but often one of the most misunderstood.
+Compression is one of the most essential tools in mixing, but also one of the most misunderstood.
 For many, compressors are a kind of black box but the operation and usefulness of this processor are actually quite simple to understand.
 In this article we break down the individual controls and parameters that make up a compressor using animated demonstrations of the concepts.

 Try this exercise.
 Grab a drum loop and use a fader to take down the volume of every hit's attack, & I do mean just the attack – you need to snap the fader back to its usual level for the rest of the hit.
 Of course, this is difficult to do with any kind of accuracy or consistency – we’re talking about milliseconds here.
 One option is to abandon the impossible task of working on this in real time & instead manually shave off every drum's transient using automation.